unit9/okapi/Readme.md

 similar projects.
 So my points below are arguably weak.

 - okapi tries to automate every things possible for the least amount of code
 - it tries conceptualize REST resources correctly as opposed to just HTTP methods or generic methods
-- the only apparent advantage I see is better namespacing and closer resemblance to REST terminology.
+- the only apparent advantage I see is way easier mocking because URL are methods instead of passed as args, better namespacing and closer resemblance to REST terminology.

 ## Compatibility